rowlando/fetch-court-finder-data/README.md

 description: This example display how to fetch an image from remote source (URL) and then upload this image to a S3 bucket.
 layout: Doc
 -->
-# Fetch image from URL then upload to s3 Example
+# Fetch court data from URL then upload to s3 Example

-This example display how to fetch an image from remote source (URL) and then upload this image to a S3 bucket.

-## Use-cases

-- Store a user's profile picture from another service.
+This function fetches data from court finder and upload the data to a S3 bucket.
+The `serverless.yaml` specifies when the function runs, the data URL and the key suffix to use when saving the data.

 ## How it works